Border Crisis Under Trump ‘Worse Than It Would Ever Be Under Any Democrat,’ Says Ann Coulter

-In a new interview, conservative commentator and former Trump supporter, Ann Coulter, criticized the president’s immigration policy, suggesting that the border crisis is “worse” under Donald Trump “than it would be under any Democrat,” Newsweek reports.
+In a new interview, conservative commentator and former Trump supporter Ann Coulter criticized the president’s immigration policy, suggesting that the border crisis is “worse” under Donald Trump “than it would be under any Democrat,” Newsweek reports.

 Coulter said that both Hillary Clinton and Barack Obama would do a better job at the border than Donald Trump, who has campaigned as an immigration hardliner and attempted to govern as one.